Beast and bone tower in dead zoos

 and in our visits the displaced may comfort the dead.

 Meg Mulcahy is a poet and writer based in Dublin, Ireland.
 She runs on cold brew and hope.
 Her work has featured in several publications including Kissing Dynamite Poetry, Crêpe & Penn, and Silk + Smoke, winning the Halloween Flash Fiction Competition 2019.
-You can find her on Twitter always @TheGoldenMej.
+You can always find her on Twitter at @TheGoldenMej.